-The Company has filed zakat and income tax returns for all years up till 31 December 2021 with the ZATCA.
-The ZATCA has provided zakat certificate, which is valid up till 30 April 2023.
+The Company has filed zakat and income tax returns (the 'Returns') for all years up till 31 December 2022 with the ZATCA.
+The ZATCA has provided zakat certificate, which is valid up till 30 April 2024.
 The ZATCA has finalized the Company's position up till the year ended 31 December 2011.

-During 2022, the Company received Zakat and income tax assessment for the year 2016 with zakat due aggregating SR 3.79 million.
-The Company has submitted an appeal against the zakat assessment with the General Secretariat of Tax Committee ("GSTC") and currently awaiting hearing session of the appeal.
-During January 2023, the ZATCA issued zakat and income tax assessment for the year 2017 with an additional zakat due aggregating SR 0.98 million.
-The Company is currently in the process of preparing an appeal to be filed with the ZATCA in respect of the assessment.
-Assessments for the years ended from 31 December 2017 to 31 December 2021 have not yet been raised by the ZATCA.
+During 2022, the Company received assessment for the year 2016 with additional zakat due aggregating SR 3.79 million.
+The Company submitted an appeal against the zakat assessment with the General Secretariat of Tax Committee ("GSTC") Level 1 which was rejected.
+The appeal hearing is yet to take place at GSTC Level 2.

+During January 2023, the ZATCA issued assessment for the year 2017 with an additional zakat due aggregating SR 0.98 million.
+The Company's appeal against the zakat assessment with GSTC Level 1 is yet to take place.

+During September 2023, the Company submitted an application to the Alternative Dispute Resolution Committee (ADRC) for both the above assessments years.
+The matters under appeal are currently under reconsideration and assessment of the ADRC.
+Assessments for the years ended from 31 December 2018 to 31 December 2022 have not yet been raised by the ZATCA.